 Watermakers are at their best when run regularly.
 Biological fouling in the membrane is more likely when a watermaker sits idle.
 A warm environment will cause more growth than a cold environment.
 A fresh water flush every five days will greatly reduce biological growth but may not stop it completely.
-You can also protect your watermaker with the optional Z-Brane or Z-Ion systems: Both protect the membrane from bio-fouling without the use of storage chemicals.
+You can also protect your watermaker with the optional Z-lon system, which protects the membrane and filters from bio-fouling without the use of storage chemicals.